wir3z/hubitat/owntracks-hubitat/README.md

 			- Click the 'Next' button to leave the screen, or abandon changes if 'Delete' was not pressed.
 			NOTE:  Android Build 420412000 does not delete the region remotely.
 Their name will be changed to '-DELETED-', and will need to be manually deleted from each device.
 	b.
 Location
-		- Update all user's mobile app location settings on next location update
-			- All the location settings will be sent to all devices as they report their location
 		- Using the defaults gives best balance of battery life and accuracy.
 If 'Enable high accuracy reporting when location is between region radius and this value' was enabled on the main screen, the device will be switched to 'HIGH_POWER' mode with 'Request that the location provider updates no faster than the requested locater interval' when the mobile device is within that region.
 	c.
 Display
-		- Update all user's mobile app display settings on next location update
-			- All the display settings will be sent to all devices as they report their location
 		- Display user thumbnails on the map.
 Needs to have a 'user.jpg' image of maximum resolution 192x192 pixels uploaded to the 'Settings->File Manager'
 			- Sends back each user's thumbnail picture when the send their location report.
 		- Replace the 'TID' (tracker ID) with 'username' for displaying a name on the map and recorder